 Parents took to social media to lambast the decision and complain about lack of communication.

 Businesses are not opening, traffic is ridiculous due to road conditions, but let's put parents on the roads with their kiddos.
 Bad decision DPS.
-Send the kids home before it gets worse this afternoon. @ChrisCBS4 @BianchiWeather— Mr. Potato Head (@Kelly_Olatunji) October 29, 2019
+Send the kids home before it gets worse this afternoon. @ChrisCBS4 @BianchiWeather— Kelly aka “Do-Over” (@Kelly_Olatunji) October 29, 2019

 Buses for my children were either late or never arrived and I didn't received notification as I usually do.
 You did a VERY poor job managing the weather this morning DPS.— Bradley Gustafson (@bdgust) October 29, 2019